LuBuCake/REXSEWTool/README.md

 * Convert XSEW to WAVE and vice-versa.
 * Extract and replace XSEW files inside RESIDENT EVIL 6 SPC containers.

+## Codecs

+All codecs inside this tool have been made from scratch by me and they were made to atend only the needs of this specific tool so be aware of it.

 ## Icon

 <div>Icon made by <a href="https://www.flaticon.com/authors/smashicons" title="Smashicons">Smashicons</a> from <a href="https://www.flaticon.com/" title="Flaticon">www.flaticon.com</a></div>